 Phase I: Design Services

-To begin the design process, Adam Sanchez, owner of Diamante Homes, will meet with you to gain an understanding your current and future family size, lifestyle and housing needs, and most importantly YOUR BUDGET.
+To begin the design process, Keith Norman, Business Development of Diamante Custom Homes, will meet with you to gain an understanding your current and future family size, lifestyle and housing needs, and most importantly YOUR BUDGET.
 You are encouraged to bring photographs, sketches, magazine cut-outs, or any items that represent what you are looking for in your new home.
 Our goal is to bring to life a project that best expresses your personality and desires, so we encourage all of our clients to share with us their thoughts, ideas and dreams.
 We will gather basic information such as the number of bedrooms, baths and living areas you need; approximate square footage; where you spend most of your time at home; your need for entertainment areas such as a game room, media room, wine cellar; number of garage bays; outdoor kitchen/terraces, pool and decks; one story vs. two story, etc. One of the most important parameters to be discussed during this meeting is overall project budget, what we like to call “The Target”.

 Whether building on your property or ours, a plat of the property including topographical data and mature tree locations is very important to the design team’s conceptual planning.
 Site surveys are performed to determine whether a proposed location is suitable under current conditions.
 Prelim Design work may include site visits to measure and document existing conditions at your property, research of building code and zoning laws, research of the covenants & restrictions in your neighborhood, discussions with local government agencies and consultations with construction subcontractors to evaluate the project’s feasibility.
 With this information, and the ideas and concepts from the Project Vision Meeting, we are prepared to design a preliminary sketch that attempts to address all of the desired elements of the new home.